rjdeliveryomaha/courierinvoice/README.md

 $invoice->regenInvoice();
 ```

-Uses the data provided in ` invoiceQueryResult ` to displays invoice.
+Uses the data provided in ` invoiceQueryResult ` to display an invoice.

 If [dompdf](https://github.com/dompdf/dompdf) is detected a button will be added to display/download the invoice as a pdf.